-Sweden is home to several hundred entrepreneurially driven companies in various stages of development within drug development, biotech tools, diagnostics and medtech, including digital health.
-As Sweden is a small country with a very limited domestic market, companies typically plan for the global market from day one.
-Thus, a natural part of the business and tradition is to actively seek international collaborations, licensing and financing in order to broaden the critical mass and secure a global reach.
-And, there are good opportunities to engage with local VC, Business Angels or public players for co-investments.
-"In my experience, having met a number of Swedish pharma companies, they are generally characterised by a strong foundation in science, highly-competent local investors, board members with relevant international industry experience (often from Astra or ex- Pharmacia), and efficient, team-orientated managers".
+Sweden is home to several hundred entrepreneurially driven companies in various stages of development within drug development, biotech tools, diagnostics and medtech including digital health.
+Since Sweden is a small country with a very limited home market, companies typically plan for the global market from day one.
+Thus, a natural part of the business and tradition is to actively seek international collaborations, licensing and financing in order to broaden the critical mass and securing a global reach.And, there are good opportunities to engage with local VC, Business Angels or public players for co-investments.
+"In my experience having met a number of Swedish pharma companies, they are generally characterized by the strong science foundation, highly competent local investors and board members with relevant international industry experience, often from Astra or ex-Pharmacia, and efficient, team oriented managers".